 Student or parent appeals regarding a student's placement in a DAEP should be addressed in accordance with policy FNG(LOCAL).
-A copy of this policy may be obtained from the principal's office, the campus behavior coordinator's office, the central administration office.
+A copy of this policy may be obtained from the principal's office, the CBC's office, the central administration office.

-Appeals shall begin at Level One with the Superintendent
+Appeals shall begin at Level One with the Superintendent.